Gl0/ElvenarCompanion/ReadMe.md

 If it stays opened - it will be refreshed in realtime with information about FS Spire progress in currently active game tab.

 **Obviously, it can gather up-to-date stats only when you are playing, so to see accurate stats between Spires you should be online at the moment when Spire ends.
-Or (if you are tracking multiple fellowships - log in to each of them and visit the spire as close to spire end as possible.**
+Or (if you are tracking multiple fellowships) - log in to each of them and visit the Spire as close to Spire end as possible.**